 To help prevent you getting into financial difficulties, we offer you the option to pay in instalments.
 To do this, contact our customer service team directly and find out about tailored financing plans.

-To save energy, we are constantly looking for potential savings in very different areas of the building portfolio.
+To save energy, we are looking for potential savings everywhere and implement suitable measures to achieve them.
 In doing so, we work with external experts and seek dialogue with professional associations and other companies.
-Specifically, we are in the process of switching the lighting in our portfolio to LEDs, for instance.

 For years, we have been investing heavily in the energy-related refurbishment of our buildings to improve their energy footprint.
 Depending on the structural possibilities and in compliance with legal regulations, we are insulating buildings, installing new windows, putting in energy-efficient heating systems, and much more.